KMXK

 KMXK (94.9 FM) is a commercial radio station in St. Cloud, Minnesota airing a hot adult contemporary format.
 The station is owned by Townsquare Media.
 The station's studios, along with Townsquare's other St. Cloud stations, are located at 640 Lincoln Avenue SE, on St. Cloud's east side.
-The transmitter is located south of Cold Spring.
+The station’s transmitter is located south of Cold Spring, which provides a 50,000-watt signal covering much of Central Minnesota.